perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 	- Providing replication key Active Directory elements
 	- Keeping a copy of most used attributes for each object for quick access
 	- By default the first DC in the forest is automatically designated as the global catalog server
-		- There is an option of
+		- There is an option of configuring another DC to be a global catalog server as well as designating multiple DCs as global catalog servers

+### Namespace
+- A logical area on a network that contains directory services and named objects
+- Has the ability to perform name resolution
+- Active Directory uses the **Domain Name System (DNS)**
+	- There must be a DNS server on the network that the Active Directory can access